-The first of Dublin’s two medieval cathedrals, Christ Church is thought to date back to around 1028 when the Hiberno-Norse King Sitric Silkenbeard ruled over Dublin, but the stone structure as it stands today was built later, around 1200.
-Underneath is the biggest cathedral crypt in either Ireland or Britain, over 60 metres (197 feet) in length.
-Having undergone a major restoration during the Victorian period, much of the building now owes more to that era than to the time of the Vikings, but it’s still one of Dublin’s oldest.
-And watching hectic urban traffic pass under the stone bridge that connects the cathedral to the old synod hall across the street is a slightly surreal experience.
+The first of Dublin’s two medieval cathedrals, Christ Church dates back to the early 11th century when the Hiberno-Norse King Sitric Silkenbeard ruled over Dublin – though the stone structure that stands today was built later, around 1200.
+The crypt measures more than 60 metres (197 feet) in length, and has been used as a marketplace, a place to do business and even a pub during its lifetime.
+After falling into disrepair, a major restoration during the Victorian period means the building owes more to that era than the time of the Vikings, but it still holds the distinction as one of Dublin’s oldest cathedrals.

-Dublin’s masterful neo-classical Custom House government building, built between 1781 and 1791, was designed by the English architect James Gandon, who would go on to have a long-lasting impression on the city during the building boom of the Georgian period.
-It’s difficult to choose just one Gandon building for this list – he also designed the Four Courts and the extension of College Green’s grand Parliament House – but the Custom House, his earliest contribution to Dublin, is also widely regarded as the most significant.
-Its four monumental façades are probably its most lauded feature, along with the towering statue-topped dome, which had to be reconstructed after the building was set alight in 1921, during the Irish War of Independence.
+Dublin’s masterful Neoclassical Custom House government building was designed by the English architect James Gandon, who would go on to have a lasting impression on the city during the building boom of the Georgian period.
+It’s difficult to choose just one Gandon building for this list – he also designed the Four Courts and the extension of College Green’s grand Parliament House – but the Custom House, his earliest contribution to Dublin, is widely regarded as the most significant.
+Its four monumental facades are probably its most lauded feature, along with the towering statue-topped dome, which had to be reconstructed after the building was set alight in 1921 during the Irish War of Independence.